Nuclear Tipping Point: A Teacher's Guide

 Grade Level: High School – Community College

-Includes teacher's guide + DVD ("Nuclear Tipping Point")
+Available in 2 formats: printed teacher's guide + DVD ("Nuclear Tipping Point") or PDF download

 A who’s who of the U.S. national security establishment—former Secretary of State George Shultz, former Secretary of Defense Bill Perry, former Secretary of State Henry Kissinger, and former Senator Sam Nunn—joined together in 2007 to announce their support for a world without nuclear weapons.
 In a series of op-eds for The Wall Street Journal, the four Cold War-era leaders—two Republicans and two Democrats—described a new world of expanding nuclear appetites in which traditional deterrence no longer works.
 They warned of the growing possibility that the deadliest weapons ever invented could fall into the wrong hands.
 To address the threat, they outlined a series of 10 practical steps toward reducing nuclear dangers.
 The response was immediate and dramatic.
 Government leaders worldwide expressed support for their vision, and by 2011, former officials from 13 countries had joined together across party lines to publicly endorse the agenda.

 The documentary Nuclear Tipping Point tells the story of how the four came together to address the threat.
 Produced by the Nuclear Threat Initiative (NTI), the film is narrated by actor Michael Douglas and earned wide media attention when it came out in 2010.

 Now, through a partnership between SPICE and NTI, the film is accompanied by a new teacher’s guide for classroom use of the documentary.
 The guide underscores the importance of teaching for critical literacy and addresses specific connections to the National Standards for History in the Schools.
 Student activities include multiple choice quizzes, persuasive writing and analysis, and ideas for creative projects.